WDWL

-WDWL (channel 36) is a TBN Enlace-affiliated television station licensed to Bayamón, Puerto Rico.
+WDWL (channel 36) is a television station licensed to Bayamón, Puerto Rico, affiliated with the Spanish-language religious network Enlace.
 Founded May 11, 1987, the station is owned by TeleAdoración Christian Network.
 WDWL shares transmitter facilities with WUJA (channel 58) at Cerro La Marquesa in Aguas Buenas.
 The station has its main studios located at Sabana Seca in Toa Baja.

-Digital television

-WDWL's digital signal is multiplexed: